pasqualerossi/42-Piscine/README.md

 -Suggest you work on the 1st Rush to get an idea of what a group coding project is like.

 </br>
 Week 2:

 C01 and C02. </br>

 -Contine with Projects C00 and C01 this week. </br>
--Focus on the C Projects this weekend rather then the Rush project, if you missed the first Rush (Rush00), then maybe take part in this Rush project. </br>
+-Focus on the C Projects this weekend rather then the Rush project, if you missed the first Rush (Rush00), then maybe take part in this Rush project (Rush01). </br>
 -For those that ain't doing the Rush, prepare for exam on weekends and know your mistakes that you made on the previous exams and continue with your C Projects.

 </br>